Are you an adviser? Go to Unbiased Pro

 • If you buy a 75% share in your home, you no longer pay rent.

-• Some OPSO properties offer a scheme known as Extra Care, so you can access tailored care services and live independently, although some criteria apply.
+• Some OPSO properties offer a scheme known as Extra Care, so you can access tailored care services and live independently, but some criteria apply.

 • You can likely pass down your share of the property to your beneficiaries.